 Rush offers expert carpal tunnel syndrome care, including minimally invasive carpal tunnel release to relieve numbness and pain and improve hand function.

-The carpal tunnel is a narrow passageway on the inside of the wrist.
-Carpal tunnel syndrome is a form of nerve damage (neuropathy) that occurs when the nerve that runs through the passageway is squeezed or compressed by the surrounding tissue, causing the following:
+Carpal tunnel syndrome is a form of nerve damage (neuropathy).
+It occurs when the nerve that runs through the carpal tunnel, the passageway on the inside of the wrist, is squeezed or compressed by the surrounding tissue.

-If you do have carpal tunnel syndrome, these specialists will recommend a course of treatment.
+If you do have carpal tunnel syndrome, your provider will recommend a course of treatment.
 Your plan may include the following: